The Alzheimer's Nursing Home Decision For a Loved One!

 "I am comforted to find that they are all praying for you.
 Many are of different denominations, but all Christians and several different churches and choirs in this North Carolina town are in prayer for you and Mom."

-(The Photo below right was taken at Champps Restaurant on the evening of 15 March 2005.
+(Photo below right - Champps Restaurant on the evening of 15 March 2005.
 L-R Khim Berg, Dave Berg, June Berg and Stan.
 Berg.
-This was June's last night out with family before going into the Alzheimer's facility the next day!)
+This was June's last night out with family before going into the Alzheimer's facility the next day)

 The “Activity Log” of the Home Instead Senior Care Home Helper (Kathleen) on March 16th, 2005 (7:00 AM to 9:30 AM) reads: “Helped June with her shower this AM.
 She was happy to see me then the sadness returns.
 She cries often.
 Doesn’t like to take her AM pills.
 Her grandson spent the night.
 I left early to give them family time.
 Breakfast: English muffin, peaches and cream oatmeal and orange Juice.”